Fraudulent Emails & ID Theft

-- Contact you on an unsolicited basis and you to provide us with your electronic banking credentials (username and/or password)
+- Ask you to provide us with your electronic banking credentials (username and/or password)

-- Threaten to close your account if you do not take the immediate action of providing personal information
+- Threaten to close your account if you do not take immediate action providing personal information

-- Send e-mail asking you to reply with personal information
+- Send emails asking you to reply with personal information

-It IS our practice to proactively and aggressively evaluate any fraudulent emails or calls claiming to be from North Island Credit Union that we become aware of.
-We work with domestic and international law enforcement to shut down this criminal activity and provide resources to help you become more aware of the issue.
+It is our practice to proactively and aggressively evaluate any fraudulent emails or calls claiming to be from North Island Credit Union we become aware of.
+We work with domestic and international law enforcement to shut down this criminal activity.
+We also provide resources to help you become more aware of the issue.